-Patients with worsening cirrhosis can develop the hepatorenal syndrome.
+Patients with worsening cirrhosis can develop hepatorenal syndrome.
 This syndrome is a serious complication in which the function of the kidneys is reduced.
-It is a functional problem in the kidneys, that is, there is no physical damage to the kidneys.
+It is a functional problem in the kidneys, meaning there is no physical damage to the kidneys.
 Instead, the reduced function is due to changes in the way the blood flows through the kidneys themselves.
-The hepatorenal syndrome is defined as progressive failure of the kidneys to clear substances from the blood and produce adequate amounts of urine even though some other important functions of the kidney, such as retention of salt, are maintained.
-If liver function improves or a healthy liver is transplanted into a patient with hepatorenal syndrome, the kidneys usually begin to work normally.
+The hepatorenal syndrome is defined as progressive failure of the kidneys to clear substances from the blood and produce adequate amounts of urine while other important functions of the kidney, such as retention of salt, are maintained.
+If liver function improves or a healthy liver is transplanted into a patient with hepatorenal syndrome, the kidneys usually begin to work normally again.
 This suggests that the reduced function of the kidneys is the result of the accumulation of toxic substances in the blood when the liver fails.
 There are two types of hepatorenal syndrome.
 One type occurs gradually over months.
 The other occurs rapidly over a week or two.

 The spleen normally acts as a filter to remove older red blood cells, white blood cells, and platelets (small particles that are important for the clotting of blood.).
 The blood that drains from the spleen joins the blood in the portal vein from the intestines.
 As the pressure in the portal vein rises in cirrhosis, it increasingly blocks the flow of blood from the spleen.
-The blood "backs-up" and accumulates in the spleen, and the spleen swells in size, a condition referred to as splenomegaly.
-Sometimes, the spleen is so swollen that it causes abdominal pain.
+The blood "backs-up," accumulating in the spleen, and the spleen swells in size, a condition referred to as splenomegaly.
+Sometimes, the spleen is so enlarged that it causes abdominal pain.